ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - Implement performance monitoring for scientific workflows
    - Create community contribution frameworks for extensions and interpreters

+## Implementation Strategy

+To ensure successful execution of the roadmap, the following implementation strategy will be adopted:

+### 1. Prioritize User Experience
+- Focus on making existing features accessible through intuitive interfaces
+- Ensure consistent interaction patterns across different file types and storage providers
+- Create comprehensive documentation and tutorials for users
+- Gather user feedback to guide further development

+### 2. Adopt Incremental Integration
+- Integrate features into the UI as they are completed
+- Release regular updates with usable feature sets
+- Implement progressive enhancement for core functionality
+- Maintain backward compatibility with existing workflows

+### 3. Balance Development Resources
+- Allocate resources to both UI integration and backend development
+- Prioritize completing foundational features before adding advanced ones
+- Focus on quality and usability over feature quantity
+- Leverage existing components and patterns where possible

 ## Success Metrics

-The success of the Extensions and Specialized File Handling implementation will be measured by:
+The success of the implementation will be measured by:

+1. **Feature Accessibility**: Percentage of implemented features accessible through the GUI
+2. **User Adoption**: Number of users actively using cloud storage and specialized file handling features
+3. **Workflow Efficiency**: Time saved in common research workflows compared to baseline
+4. **Feature Completeness**: Percentage of planned features fully implemented and integrated
-1. **Extension Coverage**: Implementation of all planned cloud storage extensions (Dropbox, Microsoft Graph, Google Drive)
+5. **Extension Coverage**: Implementation of all planned cloud storage extensions (Dropbox, Microsoft Graph, Google Drive)
-2. **File Format Support**: Support for key scientific file formats (NetCDF, HDF5, FITS) and common document formats
+6. **File Format Support**: Support for key scientific file formats (NetCDF, HDF5, FITS) and common document formats
-3. **Metadata Extraction**: Comprehensive metadata extraction from supported file types
-4. **Knowledge Graph Integration**: Enhanced file nodes with specialized metadata in the knowledge graph
-5. **User Experience**: Intuitive interfaces for working with specialized file formats
-6. **Performance**: Efficient processing of large scientific datasets
+7. **Performance**: Efficient processing of large scientific datasets
-7. **Extensibility**: Ease of adding new file interpreters and cloud storage connectors
+8. **Extensibility**: Ease of adding new file interpreters and cloud storage connectors

 ## Current Status and Progress